siberianfox/tinygwiki/Connecting-TinyG.md

 If not, go back and check your driver, your serial settings, your USB cable, and that you have a blue light and not blue smoke.

 For help from the command line enter 'h' for TinyG help, or '$h' for configuration help

+**If you simply cannot connect try powering down the TinyG and quitting Coolterm (or your terminal program), powering back up and restarting the terminal.
+There is a known bug in the FTDI drivers that can cause this on occasion.**

 ## Wire Your Motors
 First, turn the power back off.
 Never connect or disconnect anything (except possibly USB) with the power on.